-You can add to a century of citizen science data by signing up for a count near you
+You can add to a century of community science data by signing up for a count near you.

 When does the count happen?